 reflected in a corresponding change in the available vapor

 space above the liquid level, and thus in pressure.
 Later, the

 “Accumulator” component was used, which simplified the system

 while obtaining the same results1.

-[1 The validation results presented in the “Results” section refer to the model without
+[1 The validation results presented in the “Results” section refer to the model without this improvement.]

 In order to deliver methanol at the operating conditions required

 by the engine at varying engine loads, the methanol fuel supply

 system is operated under pressure control at two points in the

 temperature control at the outlet battery limit.
 The control logic